Skip to main content

 5

-Start using Slack Agent
+Start using CodeRabbit Agent

-Once the Base Scope is saved, mention @coderabbit in any channel or DM to start your first conversation.
+Once the Base Scope is saved, open CodeRabbit from Slack’s Apps sidebar or search for “CodeRabbit” in Slack — the Chat tab shows starter prompts to help you begin.
+You can also mention @coderabbit in any channel to start a conversation there.
 You can refine scopes, connections, and sandbox settings at any time.

 What the Base Scope does